Drknt00/Unordered-Python-exercises/README.md

 # in the above example, the code will keep on running, the user will be prompted to input a digit until the range 6 (one less that the 7) is met.

+7- #Functions
+# a function is basically a collective statements that can be used when called upon:

+def message():
+    print("Warning!")
+    print("Computation error, self-destroy in 3 min!")

+message()

+# in the above example, the function message, when called (since it was defined with the two statments above it), will be displayed.

+# Functions can be used in a variety of ways, greeting someone, doing a specific task, etc.

+def elevate(task):
+    print("I will elevate", task)

+elevate("programing")

+# the output of the above code, when the func is elave() is called would be "I will elevate programing"

+#another example of using functions to make calculations:

+def multiply_digits(d1, d2):
+    result = d1 * d2
+    print("the result is", result)

+d1 = 3
+d2 = 4
+multiply_digits(d1, d2)